dy/piezo/docs/r&d.md

   * `list |> #*2`, `list |> #>2?^^#:^#;`
     + `#` is almost perfect for topic/reference, associates with `#`th item
-      - pipe is not loop, it's "previous expressino output insert here"
+      - pipe is not loop, it's "previous expression output insert here"
     - has more meaning as "number of" rather than i-th number ~+ current item number as well
     + has typographical meaning as placeholder, or "insertion field"